atbcb/usab-uswds/news/_posts/2017-01-09-access-board-updates-requirements-for-information-and-communication-technology.md

   The Access Board today released a final rule that updates accessibility requirements for information and communication technology (ICT) in the federal sector covered by Section 508 of the Rehabilitation Act.
-The rule also refreshes guidelines for telecommunications equipment subject to Section 255 of the Communications Act.
+The rule also refreshes guidelines for telecommunications . . .
 image: /images/508-refresh.jpg
 image_alt_text: 508 / 255 Refresh badge
+tags:
+  - '508'
-webinar: false
+featured: false
-webinar-start: ''
-webinar-end: ''
-registration-link: ''
-video-link: ''
 ---
 The Access Board today released a [final rule]({{ site.baseur }}/ict/preamble/) that updates accessibility requirements for information and communication technology (ICT) in the federal sector covered by Section 508 of the Rehabilitation Act.
 The rule also refreshes guidelines for telecommunications equipment subject to Section 255 of the Communications Act.